tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 			<p>I went back behind the camera to shoot a couple of self-portraits for use on this website.
 In the past I&rsquo;ve used the Annie Leibovitz lighting set-up (double diffusion under a large studio light) but this time I opted for daylight against a DIY black studio back-drop.
 The rest is just understanding how light hits you and how to set off a pocketwizard with your foot.</p>

-			<p>The rest of the photographs used are also mine and pulled from my <a href="http://instagram.com/tranhelen">Instagram</a>.
+			<p>The rest of the photos are pulled from my <a href="http://instagram.com/tranhelen">Instagram</a>.
 I overlaid them over colours to reduce the intensity.
-The added benefit is you can save these photos at a pretty low resolution and they&rsquo;ll look pretty decent.
+The added benefit of this technique is you can save these photos at a pretty low resolution and they&rsquo;ll look pretty decent.
 Performance wins all around.</p>

 			<h2>The launch</h2>